andymagill/jamloop-challenge/docs/api.md

 | `user_B` | `password_B` | `user_B` |

 The active `user_id` is stored in `localStorage` and automatically injected into all write operations.

+**Resource ID Initialization:**
+After successful login and navigating to the dashboard, the system automatically:
+1. Checks for an existing resource ID in localStorage
+2. Tests the resource ID against the CrudCrud API (/campaigns endpoint)
+3. If valid (200 response), uses the cached resource ID
+4. If expired (404/410 response), fetches a new resource ID from CrudCrud homepage
+5. Stores the valid resource ID for future use

 **Note**: Production systems require server-side authentication with proper token management.